 How to Solve Linear Programming through Excel Solver?

-Manufactures requires a minimum of Raw Material 1 550 Kg, Raw Material 2 800 Kg, and Raw Material 3 250 Kg.
+Manufactures require a minimum of Raw Material 1 550 Kg, Raw Material 2 800 Kg, and Raw Material 3 250 Kg.
 If Product 1 costs Rs.
-30 per unit and Product 2 costs 35 per unit, how many units of each product should the manufacturer blend to meet the minimum raw material requirements at a low cost as possible and what is the cost?
+30 per unit and Product 2 costs 35 per unit, how many units of each product should the manufacturer blend meet the minimum raw material requirements at a low cost as possible, and what is the cost?

-Now enter all this information to excel spreadsheet in the below format.
+Now enter all this information into an excel spreadsheet in the below format.

-After setting up this we need to go to the solver tool in excel.
-Solver tool is available under the Data tab in excel.
+After setting up this, we need to go to the solver tool in excel.
+The solver tool is available under the Data tab in excel.

-If your excel spreadsheet is not showing this option then you need to enable it.
-To enable this solver option to follow below steps.
+If your spreadsheet is not showing this option, then you need to enable it.
+To enable this solver option to follow the below steps.

-Step 1: Go to the File tab then, under File tab click on “Options”.
+- Step 1: Go to the File tab; then, under the File tab, click on “Options.”

 Now we can see “Solver Add-in” under the DATA tab.

-To apply solver go to the DATA tab and click on “Solver” we will see below window.
+- To apply solver, go to the DATA tab and click on “Solver” we will see below the window.

-Next option is “By changing variables”, In this example, our variables are “Product 1” and “Product 2”.
-To select a range of cell B2:C2 and click on “Add”.
+- The next option is “By changing variables.”
+In this example, our variables are “Product 1” and “Product 2”.
+To select a range of cell B2:C2 and click on “Add.”

-Click on “Ok” to come out of Add Constraint window.
+- Click on “Ok” to come out of the Add Constraint window.

-So, cost to produce Product 1 per unit is 20 and for Product 2 per unit is 15.
+- So, the cost to produce Product 1 per unit is 20, and Product 2 per unit is 15.

 Things to Remember

-- Solver not only limited to linear programming but we can solve many other problems as well.
-Refer to our article “Solver Option in Excel”.
+- A solver is not only limited to a linear programming language, but we can solve many other problems as well.
+Refer to our article “Solver Option in Excel.”

 - Setting the objective cell is important.

-- Adding constraint should be ready well in advance.
+- Adding constraints should be ready well in advance.

 This has been a guide to Linear Programming in Excel.
-Here we discuss how to solve the linear programming problem in excel solver with example and downloadable excel template.
+Here we discuss how to solve the linear programming problem in excel using the solver option with example and downloadable excel template.
 You may learn more about excel from the following articles –